AckerlyXu/heima/articles/iot-hub/iot-hub-raspberry-pi-kit-node-lesson1-configure-your-device.md

-﻿---
+---
-title: Connect Raspberry Pi (Node) to Azure IoT - Lesson 1: Configure device | Azure
+title: 'Connect Raspberry Pi (Node) to Azure IoT - Lesson 1: Configure device | Azure'
 description: Configure Raspberry Pi 3 for first-time use and install the Raspbian OS, a free operating system that is optimized for the Raspberry Pi hardware.
 services: iot-hub
 documentationcenter: ''